Understanding Survivalism

 If water sources are mentioned, dew is another safe and precious option.
 They are collected from plants and grasses.
 Use a cloth or a piece of clothing to soak up the dew, then squeeze it into a container.
 This can be very effective considering you are where there's much vegetation around you.

-Another way is to collect from plants' transpiration.
-Plants are continually transpiring water vapor; if you trap the leafy branch of a tree using a plastic bag, this water vapor condenses to become liquid water.
-Over time the water will collect.
+Another way is to collect water from plants' transpiration.
+Plants continually transpire water vapor; if you trap a leafy branch of a tree using a plastic bag, this water vapor condenses to become liquid water.
+Over time, the water will collect.

 5. Light a Fire

-There are many ways of starting a fire, from easy to advanced levels.
+There are many ways to start a fire, from easy to advanced.
 The easiest one is to use a lighter or a waterproof match.
-Next, you can use a magnesium fire starter, use the back of your knife to create a spark from the shaved magnesium fillings off the stick then ignite the fillings.
+Next, use a magnesium fire starter.
+Shave the magnesium fillings off the stick with the back of your knife to create a spark, then ignite the fillings.

-The hardest is using a battery to create a spark to light tinder.
-First, remove your vehicle battery from the boat or vehicle, then attach the wires or steel wool to connect the positive and negative posts.
-Through this, it can ignite a spark in the thread.
-Align the two small batteries together, positive and negative.
+The hardest part is using a battery to light a tinder.
+First, remove the battery from the boat or vehicle, then attach the wires or steel wool to connect the positive and negative posts.
+This can ignite a spark in the thread.
+Align the two small batteries, positive and negative.
 Use strands of steel wool to link the posts in, creating a spark and igniting the wool.
 A 9-volt battery works great.

 6. Build a fire